 Option B: DIY Site Migration

-1. Sign up for New Web Hosting
+1. Sign up for New Web Host

 There are usually specific reasons involved when the shift to a new host is desired.
 These reasons can be due to performance, reliability or even poor customer service.
 Before signing up with a new host, do some research to make sure you’re not going in blind.